 Ingredients

-- In a medium size bowl, mix the eggs, water, oil and vinegar.
-Add to bread machine pan.
+- In a medium size bowl or measuring cup, mix the eggs, water, oil and vinegar.

-- In a large bowl, add the yeast, rice flour, xanthan gum, salt, dry milk powder and sugar.
+- In a large bowl, add the rice flour, xanthan gum, salt, dry coconut milk powder and sugar.
 Mix with a whisk until incorporated.
-Add to bread machine pan.

-- Select the whole wheat setting for a 2 pound loaf, medium crust setting if you have that option.
-After a couple minutes of the batter mixing, scrape down the pan with a spatula.
+- Select the gluten free setting for a 2 pound loaf, medium crust setting if you have that option.

-- When the cycle is over, remove the pan and let the bread cool in the pan for 10 – 15 minutes.
+- When the cycle is over, remove the pan and let the bread cool in the pan for 10 – 15 minutes on a wire rack.

-- Carefully remove from the pan and let it cool completely.
+- Carefully remove from the pan and let it cool completely before cutting.

 Notes

-- Mix the dry ingredients together, then the liquid ingredients, before adding to the bread machine pan.
+- Mix the liquid ingredients together, then the dry ingredients together - before adding to the bread machine pan.

 - The bread may dip a little in the middle - that is normal.